deadratfink/jy-transform/docs/CUSTOM.md

   -h, --help             Display help and usage details
 ```

-Let's assume we have a YAML file located in _./data/my.yaml_ holding this data
+Now let's assume we have a YAML file located in _./data/my.yaml_ holding this data:

 ```yaml
 myproperty: value
 ```

-we can transform it to a JSON file _./data/my.json_:
+then we can transform it to a JSON file _./data/my.json_:

 ```javascript
 {